 Providing audio descriptions for the many years of footage added to these platforms every day represents an enormous challenge.
 To have any chance of bridging the gap, automation is the only realistic solution.

 Automation simplifies and digitalizes production processes.
-Frazier, an intelligent browser-based tool developed by VIDEO TO VOICE, allows audio description professionals to work through everything on one platform, eliminating the need for project management.
+Frazier, an intelligent browser-based Production Suite developed by VIDEO TO VOICE, allows audio description professionals to work through everything on one platform, eliminating the need for project management.

 To save on voice actor and recording studio costs, the scripts are read out using speech synthesis technology through text to speech, in other words: a computer-generated "human" voice.
 If the manuscript needs additions or rewriting, there is no need for expensive re-recording sessions and hiring fees.
 Everything can be adjusted on the platform with a few clicks of the mouse.